tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 verifying other instances of themselves" [[6]].
 These take advantage of the recursive nature of some components of known zero-knowledge proofs.

-Before discussing recursive proofs, or proof recursion, the recursive function concept and the efficiency of recursive algorithms are briefly discussed.
+Before discussing recursive proofs or proof recursion, the recursive function concept and the efficiency of recursive algorithms are briefly discussed.
 The IPP, as used in a Bulletproofs range proof, is given as an example of a recursive algorithm.
 [Figure 1](#recursion-in-bulletproofs-inner-product-proof) shows the recursive nature of the IPP, and will later be helpful in explaining some of Halo's amortization strategies.